bacda/modelSnapshot/README.md

 - a **prediction vector** $R_k$ specifies a subset of observation dimensions in $x_t$ predicted to become active conditioned on the inferred presence of the context pattern measured by $F_k$

-Thus, each active generator gives only a partial prediction: the complete prediction of $x_t$ is is obtained by composing the predictions of all inferred active generators via a Noisy-OR observation model.
+Thus, each active generator gives only a partial prediction over the observation vector's dimensions, based on the presence of a characteristic pattern inferred in context $C$

-#### Noisy-OR observation model

-Conceptually, a generator therefore represents a reusable partial mapping
+Generator therefore can be thought of as a reusable partial mapping

 $$
 g_k : C \rightarrow R^{(k)},
 $$

+#### Noisy-OR observation model
+The complete prediction of $x_t$ is is obtained by composing the predictions of all inferred active generators via a Noisy-OR observation model.

-And, given the inferred active generators $z$, the predicted observation is
+iven the inferred active generators $z$, the predicted observation is

 $$\hat{x}_t=1-\prod_{k:z_{t,k}=1}\left(1-R_k\right),$$